Close

 Explore military jobs

-Some branches assign jobs to service members when they sign their initial contract before basic training.
-Other services wait to assign codes until later.
-You may be guaranteed a specialty within a category — which we describe below — but not a specific military job code.
-Make sure you ask your recruiter how Military Occupational Specialty, also referred to as AFSC assignments, work for your service before you enlist.
+Some branches assign jobs before basic training, while others assign them later.
+You may be guaranteed a career field but not a specific job code.
+Ask your recruiter how Military Occupational Specialty, also referred to as AFSC assignments, work for your service before you enlist.

-Enlisted service members have a variety of careers to enter, including those involving mechanical, transportation, journalism, medical, legal, personnel and office skills.
-Officers are typically managers who also serve in a variety of areas, including law and medicine.
+Enlisted service members can pursue careers in, among others, mechanical, transportation, journalism, medical, legal, personnel and administrative fields.
+Officers typically manage operations and may also serve in specialized areas such as law and medicine.

 EXTERNAL RESOURCES FOR EXPLORING MILITARY JOBS